AnnyaB/Pathfinder-Sprint/README.md

 Obstacles: The grid contains obstacles that the player must avoid.
 These obstacles are represented as red squares on the grid.

 Goal: The goal is represented as a green square.
 The player wins the game by reaching the goal.

+## The total time complexity of the game

+Dijkstra’s Algorithm: The priority queue operations have a time complexity of O(E log V), where E is the number of edges and V is the number of vertices (grid cells).

+Player Movement and Animation: The movement animation runs in O(steps), where "steps" is the number of intermediate frames for smooth transitions.

 ## Requirements
 Java Development Kit (JDK) version 8 or higher.